 Despair.
 We all experience it.
 It can lead to demoralization.
 What’s the antidote?
 Engagement.
 Finding kindred spirits and acting collectively.
 Building bonds of solidarity.
 Working toward the common good.
 John Lewis, long-time Georgia Congressperson and civil rights icon had this advice: “Do not get lost in a sea of despair.
 Be hopeful, be optimistic.
 Our struggle is not the struggle of a day, a week, a month, or a year, it is the struggle of a lifetime.
 Never, ever be afraid to make some noise and get in good trouble, necessary trouble.”
+Recorded at the Sanctuary for Independent Media.

 It’s axiomatic that political discourse in the U.S. is becoming more and more extreme.
 There’s even talk of a coup.
 In textbook coups, martial law is declared.
 The internet and phones go dead.
 The opposition is jailed or killed.
 This is how we think of authoritarian regimes beginning.
 Yet Steven Levitsky says, “Democracies may die at the hands not of generals but of elected leaders.”
 He lays out a four-part test for identifying authoritarian leaders: rejecting democratic institutions, denying the legitimacy of political opponents, tolerating or encouraging violence and curtailing civil liberties.
 He notes, “With the exception of Richard Nixon, no major-party presidential candidate met even one of these four criteria over the last century.
 Donald Trump met all of them.”
 If we are not careful polarization can kill democracy.